syncfusion-content/typescript-docs/TypeScript/Spreadsheet/Getting-Started.md

 It is also necessary to refer `jquery.d.ts` in typescript application, which can be downloaded [here](https://github.com/DefinitelyTyped/DefinitelyTyped).

+In your TypeScript app folder, create “app.ts” file and now refer `ej.web.all.d.ts` and `jquery.d.ts` files within the app.ts file.

 Add the scripts references in the order mentioned in the following code example.

 {% highlight html %}